EGI-Federation/fedcloud-documentation/source/introduction.rst

     `The Chipster Platform <https://www.egi.eu/use-cases/research-stories/new-viruses-implicated-in-fatal-snake-disease/>`_.

-* **Datasets repository**: the EGI Cloud can be used to store and manage large datasets exploiting the big amount of disk storage available in the Federation.
+* **Datasets repository**: the EGI Cloud can be used to store and manage large datasets exploiting the large amount of disk storage available in the Federation.

 * **Disposable and testing environments**: environments for training or testing new developments.